hanzheteng/tx19-robotics/docs/car/mapping.rst

     cd ~/catkin_ws
     catkin_make

+OK, **now close all terminals and open new terminals to do the following steps.**

-OK, now open a new terminal and ssh to your car.
-Then bring up everything on your car
+Then ssh to your car and bring up everything on your car

 .. code:: bash